-The Running Bond (see on the left) is the most commonly used pattern that consists of same-sized rectangular brick or tile surface placed parallel to each other with its vertical sides not being aligned.
+The Running Bond is the most commonly used pattern that consists of same-sized rectangular brick or tile surface placed parallel to each other with its vertical sides not being aligned.
 Like the Farmyard Cobble pattern, its design simplicity makes it option perfect for residential, commercial, and rural ambience.

 The Spanish Tile (see on the right) pattern consists of vertically and horizontally parallel squared tiles texture placed next to each other.
 Its symmetry and neutrality make it ideal for exteriors and interiors surfaces where you have greater freedom to choose the furniture placed on it.